elleuchkh/ada_jekyll_page/index.md

 <U><b> A word about the dataset before starting </b></U>

 Unfortunately, we don't have access to big part of the data and metadata from the original leaks.
 So, we decided to enrich our data with other similar datasets found in [The International Consortium of Investigative Journalists](https://offshoreleaks.icij.org/pages/database) (ICIJ): *Paradise papers*, *Offshore leaks* and *Bahamas leaks*.
+The pie chart below explains more the sources of the data we used in our analysis:

+{% include service.html %}

 We combined all the datasets together to get more information, and then structured them in 3 relevant datasets.
 Each one represents a specified role of involved parties: